kunalsxngh/CRUD_project/README.md

 ![ERD2](Screenshots/ERD2.png)

-## Continuous Integration (CI) Pipeline
+## Continuous Integration Pipeline

-CI is the method of automating the integration of code changes from many developers into a single project.
+Continuous Integration (CI) is the method of automating the integration of code changes from many developers into a single project.
 I have integrated this methodology via the use of various frameworks, as shown in the diagram below.

 ![CI pipeline](Screenshots/ci.png)